-Earlier in the year, Governor Hochul announced mask wearing was no longer be mandated by the state in indoor public places, and that schools would no longer require masking.
+Earlier in the year, Governor Hochul announced mask wearing would no longer be mandated by the state in indoor public places, and that schools would no longer require masking.
 Mayor Adams followed by lifting the mask mandate for schools as of March 7 and suspending the Key to NYC initiative—which required patrons ages 5 and older to show proof of vaccination for indoor activities at restaurants, bars, gyms, cultural venues and entertainment facilities.
 Individual businesses may, however, continue to require masks and proof of vaccination at their own discretion.
 For more information, visit ny.gov.

 Vaccinations are available and recommended for all age groups, including—as of June 22, 2022—children between 6 months and 5 years old; see here for more details and below for where to get vaccines in the City.
 Boosters, including the new bivalent ones, are encouraged for all who are eligible (see more below).
-Note that in September 2022, City Hall lifted the vaccine mandate for all private employers in New York City.
-This went into effect December 27: employees who work in person must have one dose of the vaccine and follow that with a second dose within 45 days.
-The recent changes by the Governor and Mayor do not affect this requirement.
-Those who work remotely will not be required to get the vaccine.
+Note that in September 2022, City Hall lifted the vaccine mandate for all private employers in New York City—a policy that had gone into effect in December of the previous year—and left the policy to the discretion of the employers.